bykimus-prime/todo-list/README.md

 3. The package.json should be configured so that distribution files can be produced using:
 `npm run build` or your preferred method.

+4. I used date-fns for date manipulation in javascript and other handy functions.
+For webpack:
+`npm install date-fns --save`

 ### Usage
 <!-- ##### Once you are on the homepage, you have three links in the navbar
 - **Home** - To return to the homepage